ejarzo/planet/src/pages/sell-trade/index.md

 Planet always has buyers on duty and we’re happy to look at anything you bring in.
 We see many collections every week though and you should know a little about the process before you come by.

-* We buy vinyl (LPs and 7"s), CDs, Cassettes, DVDs and blu-rays.
+* We buy vinyl (LPs and 7"s), some CDs, Cassettes, DVDs and blu-rays.
 * We buy some music-related books, posters, etc.
 * We buy music-related memorabilia, like T-shirts and accessories.
 * We don’t usually buy VHS tapes.
 There may be exceptions for unusual items.